No items found.

 • Think about your audience and what will attract them to your brand.

-• Create a cover with dimensions compatible to a variety of platforms
+• Create a cover with dimensions compatible with a variety of platforms

 • Try a template to help you get ideas when creating your podcast cover.